alice-lg/alice-theme-example/README.md

 ## How this works
-You can put assets (images, fonts, javscript, css) in this folder.
+You can put assets (images, fonts, javscript, css) in your theme folder.
+In your alice config, you just have to specify the path to your theme.
+For example:

+    [theme]
+    path = /opt/alice-themes/alice-theme-example

 Stylesheets and scripts are automatically included in the client's html and are served from the backend.

-Alice provides an extension API, which is for now only used to modify the content of the welcome screen, by providing a javascript in your theme containing:
+Alice provides early stages of an extension API, which is for now only used to modify the content of the welcome screen, by providing a javascript in your theme containing: